peterhebert/simple-grey/README.md

 ## Changelog

+1.7.0
+- added customizer option to toggle display of custom fields / post meta at bottom of single posts
+- tested up to WordPress 5.7

 1.6.1
 - changed order of rules so footer widget icons will display correctly at 150% size
 - implemented proper style and script versioning in enqueues